Introduction to Data Science Machine Learning

 We will discuss some important statistical methods which data scientists daily use.

 - Mean: Mean is basically an average of all data, calculated by adding all the data elements and dividing them by several elements.
 Used for identifying the centre value of all the elements.

-- Median: Median is also used for finding the centre value of elements available, but here all the data is arranged in an order, and the exact middle value is considered as a median.
+- Median: Median is also used to find the centre value of elements available, but here all the data is arranged in an order, and the exact middle value is considered a median.

 If number of elements are odd, then median is ((n + 1) / 2) th term.
 If a number of elements are even, then the median will be ((n / 2) + 1)th term.

 - Mode: Mode is a statistical parameter that points out the most frequent or the value that appears the most number of times is treated as the mode.